Stuart's role in the library

 In 2005 I became the technical project manager of the Parker Library on the Web, an effort to digitize and publish online digital reproductions of over 500 rare Anglo-Saxon manuscripts.
 I have since managed several large-scale projects to preserve and provide online access to unique library collections.

 In my current position I wear two hats: I manage the digitization program at SUL, with programmatic oversight of the digital imaging labs.
 I also work on a variety of web projects.
 I was the technical manager of the recent redesign of the library website.
-I am also active in the International Image Interoperability Framework, effort to define APIs and build tools to help major digital libraries more easily share their images.
+I am also active in the International Image Interoperability Framework, an effort to define APIs and build tools to help major digital libraries more easily share their images.